Hodge theory of Kloosterman connections: Introduction

 \subsection{Acknowledgments}

 This paper owes much to David Broadhurst and David Roberts, whose wonderful insights guided us all the way through.
-We thank Takeshi Saito for suggesting the simpler argument to compute the action of complex conjugation which is now presented in the proof of Corollary \ref{Cor:Gamma-factor} and Ga\"etan Chenevier, Olivier Ta\"ibi, and Daqing Wan for encouraging us, with their questions, to improve some of the results of a previous version.
-The first author also would like to acknowledge useful conversations with Spencer Bloch, Jean-Beno\^it Bost, Pierre Colmez, Peter Jossen, Duco van Straten, and Tomohide Terasoma.
+We thank Takeshi Saito for suggesting the argument to compute the action of complex conjugation in the proof of Corollary~\ref{Cor:Gamma-factor}, and Ga\"etan Chenevier, Olivier Ta\"ibi, and Daqing Wan for encouraging us, with their questions, to improve some of the results of a previous version.
+The first author also would like to acknowledge useful conversations with Spencer Bloch, Jean\nobreakdash-Beno\^it Bost, Pierre Colmez, Peter Jossen, Emmanuel Kowalski, Yichen Qin, Duco van Straten, and Tomohide Terasoma.
+Finally, we thank the three anonymous referees for their careful reading of various versions of this paper and their many suggestions to correct inaccuracies and improve the presentation.